theolebeau/thlb_website/content/publication/elena paper/index.md

 publication: "Astronomy & Astrophysics, volume 687, page A253, 2024"
 publication_short: ""

-abstract: This is the second paper in a series presenting the results from a 500 h−1Mpc large constrained simulation of the local
+abstract: 'This is the second paper in a series presenting the results from a 500 h−1Mpc large constrained simulation of the local
 Universe (SLOW).
 The initial conditions for this cosmological hydro-dynamical simulation are based on peculiar velocities derived from the CosmicFlows-2 catalog.
 The simulation follows cooling, star formation, and the evolution of super-massive black holes.
-This allows one to directly predict observable properties of the intracluster medium (ICM) within galaxy clusters, including X-ray luminosity, temperatures, and the Compton-y signal.
+This allows one to directly predict observable properties of the intracluster medium (ICM) within galaxy clusters, including X-ray luminosity, temperatures, and the Compton-y signal.'

 # Summary.
 An optional shortened abstract.
 #summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Duis posuere tellus ac convallis placerat.
 Proin tincidunt magna sed ex sollicitudin condimentum.